Symbiosis-Quantum-Club/Quantum-Computing-and-QML-a-Comprehensive-Roadmap/CONTRIBUTING.md

 ### 8. Create a Pull Request
 Go to the original repository on GitHub and create a pull request (PR) from your branch.
 Provide a clear description of your changes and why they are beneficial to the project.

+---

+### Guidelines for Contributions
+- Code Quality: Ensure that your code is clean, well-organized, and follows the existing coding style.
+- Documentation: Always update the documentation to reflect your changes.
+This includes the README.md and all relevant notebook comments.
+- Issue Tracking: If you find a bug or have a feature request, please open an issue in the repository.
+This helps us keep track of improvements and fixes.
+- Respect the Community: Be respectful and constructive in your interactions with other contributors.
+We aim to create a welcoming environment for everyone.
+   We hope your changes will improve the learning quality of our repository.

+### Additional Resources
+[Github Flow](https://docs.github.com/en/get-started/using-github/github-flow) - A guide to the GitHub workflow.
+[Markdown Guide](https://www.markdownguide.org/) - A resource for writing in Markdown.

+Thank You!